October 12, 2017

 The Travel Card is an individual billing, corporate liability card.
-Cardholders are personally responsible for monitoring their account activity, the timely submission of their expense reports (as outlined in Section 6), and paying the personal portion of their bills directly to the issuing bank.
+Cardholders are personally responsible for monitoring their account activity, the timely submission of their expense reports (as outlined in Section 6), and paying the personal incidental retail purchases incurred during business travel directly to the issuing bank.

 4.3 Returning Travel Card refunds

-A payment made by the university to a cardholder’s Travel Card that subsequently results in a refund is the property of the university; the cardholder must contact Corporate Card Services to have the refund requested from the issuing bank and credited back to the appropriate university account.
+A payment made by the university to a cardholder’s Travel Card that subsequently results in a refund is the property of the university; the cardholder must request a credit balance refund via the university’s financial system to credit the funds back to the appropriate university account.

 4.4 Duplicate claims